aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The command internally runs the `sc build:html` command to build the `mybook.html` file in the `/book/html` directory of the container.
 It then starts up a web server inside the container that serves the generated `/book/html/mybook.html` file through port 4000 of the container.

-Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content of the `/book/html/mybook.html` file served through the container.
+Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content of the `/book/html/mybook.html` file served through the container port 4000.

-> The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).
+> Note: The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).

 Unlike the other docker commands so far, this docker command used the detached `-d` option to run the container in the background.
-The container will continue running in the background as long as there are no failures during the build and the web server continues to run.
+The container will continue running in the background as long as there are no failures during the build process, and the web server continues to run.

 As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the running container.